ConcordiaPaulaLagoTeaching/file-sharing-server-the-executor-c-s/README.md

-In this project, you will be developing a file-sharing server.
+-In this project, you will be developing a file-sharing server.
 A file share server is a computer or server that enables multiple users on a network to access and share files and folders in a central location.
 It allows users to access files on various devices.
 You will create a server file system simulator to store all the files created by clients.

-This repository contains two projects: the client and the server.
+- This repository contains two projects: the client and the server.
 You only need to modify the server.

+Mathew Lunt
+Riad Rakan

 Runtime instructions:
 1. Cd to your fileServer folder: ./Desktop/DONE-file-sharing-server-the-executor-c-s-Testing-branch\ 2\ copy/FileServer/